When Style Breaks Safety: Defending LLMs Against Superficial Style Alignment¶

 |---|---|

-| 32 out of 36 LLMs exhibit ASR inflation | paired t-test \(p = 0.0002\) |
+| 32 out of 36 LLMs exhibit ASR inflation | paired t-test \(p=0.0002\) |

-| All 7 benchmarks cause inflation | SorryBench and MedSafetyBench affect the most models |
+| All 7 benchmarks lead to inflation | SorryBench and MedSafetyBench affect the most models |

-| Mistral series shows the most severe inflation | Gemma/Llama are relatively resistant |
+| Mistral series shows the most severe inflation | Gemma/Llama are relatively resistant to inflation |

 Ablation Study¶

-| Configuration | ASR (list style) | ASR (poem style) | Notes |
+| Configuration | ASR (list style) | ASR (poem style) | Note |

 |---|---|---|---|

-| Original instruction fine-tuning (diverse) | Medium | Medium | Baseline, diverse styles |
+| Original Instruction Fine-tuning (diverse) | Medium | Medium | Baseline, diverse styles |

-| List-style fine-tuning (100%) | Highest | Medium | ASR rises sharply under same-style attacks |
+| list Style Fine-tuning (100%) | Highest | Medium | Same-style attack ASR sharply increases |

-| Poem-style fine-tuning (100%) | Medium | Highest | ASR rises sharply under same-style attacks |
+| poem Style Fine-tuning (100%) | Medium | Highest | Same-style attack ASR sharply increases |

-| List fine-tuning (50% + 50% de-styled) | Lower | Medium | Mixing de-styled data alleviates the issue |
+| list Fine-tuning (50% + 50% de-styled) | Lower | Medium | Mitigated by mixing non-styled data |

-| + SafeStyle (style-matched safety data) | Lowest | Lowest | Defense is effective |
+| + SafeStyle (Style-matched safety data) | Lowest | Lowest | Defense is effective |

-| + Vanilla safety data (no style matching) | Medium-low | Medium-low | Limited effectiveness |
+| + Vanilla Safety Data (No style matching) | Med-Low | Med-Low | Limited effectiveness |

-| + PTST (inference-time safety prompt) | Medium | Medium | Inference-time intervention alone is insufficient |
+| + PTST (Inference-time safety prompt) | Medium | Medium | Inference-only intervention is insufficient |

-| + SPPFT (frozen safety layers) | Medium-low | Medium-low | Partially effective |
+| + SPPFT (Frozen safety layers) | Med-Low | Med-Low | Partially effective |

 Key Findings¶

-- SafeStyle is consistently effective: Across 3 LLMs (Qwen2.5-3B, Llama-3.1-8B, gemma-3-12b) × 6 styles × 2 real-world datasets (Dolly-15K, Alpaca-52K), SafeStyle outperforms all 5 baselines.
+- SafeStyle Consistency: Performance is consistently superior across 5 baselines for 3 LLMs (Qwen2.5-3B, Llama-3.1-8B, gemma-3-12b) × 6 styles × 2 real-world datasets (Dolly-15K, Alpaca-52K).

 Highlights & Insights¶